On Wirsing's problem in small exact degree: Introduction and main results

 The improvement in Theorem~\ref{H} relies on the following analogue of~\cite[Theorem~2.7]{buschlei} for approximation by algebraic numbers of exact degree $n$.

 \begin{theorem} For an integer $1\leq n\leq 7$ and every transcendental real $\xi$ we have

 \end{theorem}

 We believe the claim remains true for all $n$.
-For any $n$ where this applies, we directly infer the same bound as in~\cite[Theorem~1.2]{badsch} by precisely the same line of arguments in that paper, which is of order $\ws>n/\sqrt{3}$.
+For any $n$ where this applies, we directly infer the same lower bound for $w_{=n}^{\ast}(\xi)$ that had been obtained in~\cite[Theorem~1.2]{badsch} for the exponent $w_n^{\ast}(\xi)$ unconditionally, by precisely the same line of arguments in that paper.
+This bound is of order $\ws>n/\sqrt{3}$.
 From \eqref{eq:1} asymptotically we would only derive a bound $\ws\geq n/2+2-o(1)$ as $n\to\infty$, even weaker than \eqref{eq:evenw}, however for small $n$ it turns out stronger than both \eqref{eq:evenw} and~\cite{badsch}.

 Together with \eqref{eq:ds} and German's transference inequality~\cite{german}

 we directly infer Theorem~\ref{H} as follows.

 \begin{proof}[Deduction of Theorem~\ref{H} from Theorem~\ref{t1}] From Theorem~\ref{t1} and \eqref{eq:ds}, \eqref{eq:w} we get